 At the conclusion of the program, Fellows attend a "Technical Forum" where they will present their research findings and tour a technical site located nearby (the location of the technical forum changes every year).
 Below is a glimpse of the research opportunities past Fellows have experienced.

 As a participant in the Mickey Leland Energy Fellowship (MLEF) program, LaDena A. Bolton tried to improve the conductivity of the solid electrolyte in high performance batteries through testing various lithium rich compounds at the National Energy Technology Laboratory (NETL).
 (Photo courtesy of NETL)

 Isis Fukai is utilizing infrared-spectroscopy and scanning-electron-microscopy to determine the viability of gas shales to store carbon dioxide.
 (Photo courtesy of NETL)

 Read more stories from program participants and learn details on how to apply to this excellent opportunity online.

 Preserving the Memory of George Thomas "Mickey" Leland

 Mickey Leland was a prominent legislator in Congress for 10 years.
 He was an advocate on hunger, public health and cultural diversity issues.
 On August 8, 2000, then-Energy Secretary Bill Richardson renamed the Office of Fossil Energy's Minority Education Initiative the Mickey Leland Energy Fellowship.

 The Secretary stated that the ceremony to honor the late Congressman from Houston - who died on August 7, 1989, in a plane crash - would be a way to "remember a great American who dedicated his life to expanding human potential."

 The Secretary also said that he "could find no better way to honor his memory than to endow his name on a program that will elevate the opportunities for future generations of minority students.“

-Since 2000, the MLEF has provided valuable research opportunities and experience to over 450 students who have graduated from the program.
+For 20 years, the MLEF has provided valuable research opportunities and experience to hundreds of students who have graduated from the program.